gjj2016/example1/readme.txt

 Once merge conflict, we have to manually edit the conflict file, then commit.

 List branch merge graph: git log --graph --pretty=oneline --abbrev-commit;

+Use paremeter '--no--ff' when merge can merge without Fast Forward, and can keep merge history in branch merge graph;